 Data can also give merchants information about customer shopping experience preferences.
 If you find your customers have quick active shopping sessions, you should build your online experience to reflect that.
 Make the website simpler to navigate, allow customers to complete the entire shopping experience in a few clicks.

-One of the more intimidating ways of data collection is to simply ask.
-One method to gain valuable personal data is to have a option for customers to build a profile, which can include age, gender, profession, hobbies, etc. Aggregating profile data can provide a clear picture of who you're selling to.
+One of the most effective ways of collecting high-quality data is to simply ask.
+Many companies open the door to communication with their customers by giving them the option to build a profile, which can include age, gender, profession, hobbies, etc. Aggregating profile data can provide a clear picture of who you're selling to.

 Having a fleshed out picture of customers can be extremely helpful.
 Merchants can use new information on their demographic to match brand imagery to their customer.
 If you find your average customer is men aged 40+, choosing stock photos, color schemes, and language that matches the age-group can go a long way in increasing customer comfort with your site.